codefresh-io/docs.codefresh.io/_docs/products/promotion-version-properties.md

 ## Configuring versions for promoted applications
 The Version attribute specifies the location from which to retrieve version information for the applications in the product.

 >**NOTE**
 The Environments, Product, and GitOps Apps dashboards display the product version only for _Helm application types_.
-For other application types, product versions are not displayed even when configured.
+Product versions are not displayed for other application types even when configured.

 {% include
  image.html